-Such apathy and low anticipated voter turnout suggests Mr Raisi will win at a first round, and that this result is highly unlikely to be contested.
+Such apathy, along with low anticipated voter turnout, suggests that Mr Raisi will win in the first round and that this result is highly unlikely to be contested.
 Raisi faces little competition from the other approved candidates.
 An ISPA poll published on 11 June showed that 66% of respondents who are planning to vote said they would vote for Raisi, while the rest of the candidates combined were selected by 18% of respondents.

 A shift to a conservative presidency will probably come with greater hostility to the West, albeit mostly limited to rhetoric.
 In contrast with the incumbent president Mr Rouhani, Raisi is unlikely to be measured in his language towards the West, particularly the US and UK.
 But we doubt this will mean that foreign visitors or residents will face greater risks.
 We already assess that there is a high likelihood of exposure to hostile surveillance and arbitrary detention.
 This is likely to mostly affect dual Iranian nationals, and foreigners with links to Western institutions.
 Such people are also likely to face bureaucratic delays and harassment.